 “FPD 200 participants will be able to summarize the ___________.”

 As we discussed in the previous section of this lesson, “summarize” is a behavior that reflects the cognitive process of understanding.
-Therefore, it belongs in column 2, under the header “Understand.”
+Therefore, it belongs in the “Understand” column.

 Specifically, we want our learners to summarize a particular piece of content: how analysis phase data informs the development of learning objectives.
 What knowledge dimension does this piece of content reflect?
 Let’s consider the options.